 Adult Coloring Book Supplies for Beginners

 The first thing to do is look at your own crafting supplies.
 Do you scrapbook?
 Then you probably already have nice markers and maybe some gel pens.
 Do you make cards or stamp?
 You might have colored pencils and pastel chalks you can use for backgrounds… Don’t buy crayons.. crayons are horrible to color with!
-No really… I didn’t enjoy coloring as a kid and now I know why! you can’t stay in the lines because the crayons are so wide at the end and they don’t sharpen easily and you can never get nice deep colors because the wax builds up so quickly.
+No really… I didn’t enjoy coloring as a kid and now I know why!
+You can’t stay in the lines because the crayons are so wide at the end!
+They don’t sharpen easily and you can never get nice deep colors because the wax builds up so quickly.
 Have those for the kids or grandkids but don’t even try them in your pretty new books.

 Budget-Friendly Adult Coloring Book Supplies

 Crayola Colored Pencils (the long ones) – These are a fantastic option and for the price, you can’t beat it.
 You can invest in better pencils later and let the kids or your friends use these.
 Some colorists find they like the results they get from these as much as they do the expensive artist brands.